 Social Media is very fond of urging you to find your “tribe”.

 My tribe would be named (and this is one of my dad’s favourite jokes), the “Elawi”.
 Ask them where they are and they say “we’re the Elawi” (where the hell are we)?

 Since I’ve had “The Fear” for well over 40 years, I guess I had better get used to it.

 And as a parent, the last thing I want to do is pass it on to the kids.

-Kids have superheroes to help them synthesize their fear, to give them role models for, to quote Percy in Blackadder "putting ice cubes down the vest of fear".
+Kids have superheroes to help them synthesize their fear, to give them role models for, to quote Percy in one of my favourite historical sitcoms, Richard Curtis’ Blackadder, “putting ice cubes down the vest of fear”.

-The late Helen Gurley Brown said that when she was upset she would lie on her sofa with her cat and talk it out, a bit like a court hearing.
+The late Helen Gurley Brown, founder and later editor in chief of Cosmopolitan Magazine said that when she was upset she would lie on her sofa with her cat and talk it out, a bit like a court hearing.
 I did this, he said that and so forth.
 She would do this until she felt better.